janetmccullar

 Can I Lose Temporary Custody?

-More often than not, a temporary child custody order will remain in effect until the end of your divorce proceedings.
-However, it’s possible for a judge to alter the terms of that agreement if they deem it is no longer benefitting the best interests of your children.
-Therefore, you must ensure all necessary steps are taken to guarantee their safety and well-being throughout this process or risk losing parental rights permanently.
+In many cases, a temporary child custody order will remain in effect until the end of your divorce proceedings.
+However, it is important to note that a judge has the authority to alter the terms of the agreement if they determine that it is no longer in the best interests of your children.
+As such, it is crucial to take all necessary steps to ensure their safety and well-being throughout the process or risk losing your parental rights permanently.

 What should I avoid eating and drinking before a custody hearing?